wdqqdw/MVEI/README.md

 - `--MVEI_path` to `path/to/your/dataset`.
 - `--model_path` to `path/to/downloaded/Qwen2.5-VL-Instruct`.

 After modification, running the script will store the inference results by default at `path/to/your/dataset/predictions/MVEI_predict.json`.
+This process takes approximately 20 minutes on a single A100 GPU.
 The script augments each statement with a `predict` key.
 An example entry is shown below:

 ```json
 {